warroyo/tpk8s-gitops-flux/README.md

 2. Update the `deploy/secret-templates/project-context.yml` to use your server url.

-3. create the secret store and templated secret.
+3. create the secret store, secret export, and templated secret.

 ```bash
 kubectl apply -f deploy/secret-templates